AlatarTheYoung/LOTR-RP/README.md

-# LOTR-Unciv-maps
+# LOTR-Unciv-rebirth
-Additionnal maps for Unciv LOTR mod
+This mod is based on LOTR-Unciv
+It is NOT YET PLAYABLE !